qzw68/Week-6-Lab/README.md

 # Week-6-Lab
 Week 6 Lab exercises

-Our program is asking for the user's name.
+Our program is asking for the users' name and major.

 Group members: Jin Jin Wu(19jinjinwu), Qizhe Wang(qzw68)